nasirnjs/kubernetes/k8s-security/cks/3-networkPolicy1.md

 - Pods in any namespace with the label environment: testing
 ---

-`kubectl get pod products-service --show-labels`
+`kubectl get pod products-service --show-labels -n dev-team`

 `vim network-policy1.yaml`